-The npm registry at https://www.npmjs.org/ is the default package registry, from which components can be retrieved.
+The npmjs website, available at https://www.npmjs.org, provides search and other convenience features to access the public registry at https://registry.npmjs.org/.
+It is the default package registry, from which components can be retrieved.
 It contains a large number of open source packages for Node.js based server-side application development, build tools like bower or grunt and many other packages for a variety of use cases.

-Nexus supports the npm registry format for proxy repositories.
-This allows you to take advantage of the packages in the npm registry and other public registries without incurring repeated downloads of packages, since the will be proxied in Nexus.
+Nexus Repository Manager Pro and Nexus Repository Manager OSS support the npm registry format for proxy repositories.
+This allows you to take advantage of the packages in the npm registry and other public registries without incurring repeated downloads of packages, since the will be proxied.

-To simplify configuration Nexus supports aggregation of npm registries.
+To simplify configuration Nexus Repository Manager Pro and Nexus Repository Manager OSS support aggregation of npm registries.
 This allows you to expose all the external package from the npm registry and other public registries as well as the private registries as one registry, which greatly simplifies client configuration.

-npm support is a feature of Nexus 2.10 and higher and is available in Nexus Pro and Nexus OSS and requires npm version 1.4 and above.
+npm support is a feature of version 2.10 and higher and is available in Nexus Repository Manager Pro and Nexus Repository Manager OSS and requires npm version 1.4 and above.